ernestas/SICP-study/lessons_learned/chapter2.md

 *Huffman coding* is an *entropy encoding* algorithm.

 *Entropy encoding* is a lossless data compression scheme that is independent of the specific characteristics of the medium.
 It creates and assigns a *unique prefix-free* code to each unique symbol that occurs in the input.

+## Section 2.4

+*Dispatch on type* is a general strategy of checking the type of a datum and calling an appropriate procedure.

+*Data-directed programming* is a "dispatch" technique on procedures for integrating (additively) separately developed data-type modules, based on the programmers manual setup of dynamic tables for procedure access.
+In modern object-oriented programming languages it is implemented as polymorphism.

+*Message passing* - intelligent data objects (procedures) that dispatch on operation names.

+Which dispatch to use when: [2/76.scm](https://github.com/ernestas/SICP-study/blob/master/2/76.scm)